 Coating Thickness Assessment

-In the simple case of a non-conductive coating (for example paint) on a conductive material, then the eddy current lift of signal can be used.
+In the simple case of a non-conductive coating on a conductive material, such as paint, the eddy current lift off signal can be used.
 The probe type to be used should have an absolute response with reflection spot face probes offering some advantage in temperature stability and frequency range.
-Higher frequencies are preferred (100 kHz and higher) and for non-ferrous materials it should be checked that the frequency is sufficiently high so as not to be influenced by material thickness (say 10 times that to make the wall thickness equal the effective depth of penetration).
+Higher frequencies are preferred (100 kHz and higher) and for non-ferrous materials, it should be checked that the frequency is sufficiently high so as not to be influenced by material thickness, say 10 times that to make the wall thickness equal the effective depth of penetration.

-To obtain quantitative readings, a calibration piece with several different thickness of coating in the range of interest is essential, and a calibration curve created.
+To obtain quantitative readings a calibration piece with several different coating thicknesses, in the range of interest is essential, and a calibration curve created.
 Some instruments have an intrinsic function as part of conductivity measurement for obtaining direct readings.

 Wall Thickness Assessment

-This is possible in the same way as it is possible to determine non-ferrous conductive coating thickness and the same rules apply about choice of frequency.
+This is possible in the same way as it is possible to determine non-ferrous conductive coating thickness and the same rules apply to choice of frequency.

 If you have a coating thickness application that you think you maybe able to solve through using Eddy Current NDT, please email us at firstname.lastname@example.org